Woodfield Mall: 1960s–1970s

 Woodfield Mall is named after former Sears board chairman General Robert E. Wood and Marshall Field and Company founder Marshall Field.
-It debuted on September 9, 1971, on 191 acre of prairie land, previously occupied by farms, cows, and a village tavern.
+It was built on 191 acre of prairie land, previously occupied by farms, cows, and a village tavern.
 Singer Carol Lawrence, actor Vincent Price, and two marching bands entertained at the debut.
 At the time of its opening, it claimed to be the world's largest shopping center.
 By the end of September 1971, another 28 stores and restaurants had opened and that first business year finished with 138 specialty retailers.
 Originally, the mall covered 1900000 sqft of retail space, compared to the gross leasable area of the mall today, which is 2,154,014 sqft.
 In 1973, a new Lord & Taylor wing was constructed, along with 50 additional new retailers.

 1980s–1990s

 Sbarro opened in 1984 and A&W opened in 1985.
 The 5-plex opened for business on July 30, 1971.
 The mall also had a pair of free-standing twin cinemas, Woodfield Theatres 1 & 2 and Woodfield Theatres 3 & 4, at the perimeter of the mall near Golf Road.
-The 1 & 2 was opened with 2 G-rated films, including a Disney movie, and the 3 & 4 later opened; both were closed and demolished in the 1990s, replaced by additional retail.
+The 1 & 2 was opened with two G-rated films, including a Disney movie, and the 3 & 4 later opened; both were closed and demolished in the 1990s, replaced by additional retail.
 The Woodfield Mall Cinemas 5-plex closed in 2000 and was last operated by Cineplex Odeon Corporation.
-After it closed, the space was turned into a theme restaurant called Mars 2112, which was very short-lived.
+After it closed, the space was turned into a theme restaurant called Mars 2112, which was short-lived.
 The former theater area was converted into an Improv Comedy Club in 2006, the first location in Illinois.
 The Loews Theatres at the Streets of Woodfield, an outdoor shopping center next to Woodfield Mall, made its debut as a 20-screener on December 10, 1999.
 The Streets of Woodfield was built between 1999 and 2000, replacing another indoor mall, One Schaumburg Place, which opened in 1991.
 The Streets of Woodfield featured Carson's, Dick's Sporting Goods (formerly Galyan's), and GameWorks.
 The freestanding Loews Theatres complex was eventually rebranded by the AMC Theatres chain in 2016.
 Carson's at The Streets of Woodfield closed in 2018.
 A&W closed in 2019.